tonyyo11/tonyyo11.github.io/_posts/2025-02-20-Generating-Monthly-Trend-Reports-mSCP.md

 ---

 ## **Example Output: Monthly Compliance Trend Report**
-*Data below is randomly generated and do not belong to any particular organization or Jamf Pro Server*
+*Data below is randomly generated and do not belong to any particular organization or Jamf Pro Server*.

 <style>
     table { width: 100%; border-collapse: collapse; }